 Directions

-Your next stop on this free self-guided Stockholm walking tour is the Tessin Palace (17) which is on Slottsbacken.
-You’ll be walking a distance of 220 m.
+Your next stop on is the Tessin Palace (17).
+Head north on Källargränd and turn right onto Slottsbacken.
+You’ll be walking a distance of 190 m.

 17. Tessin Palace